-American made products are usually higher quality products that will save you money in the long run because of the quality and longer lasting durability.
-With better safety regulations, you get better qualified, better skilled workers who in turn make higher quality products.
+American-made products are usually higher quality products that will save you money in the long run because of the quality and long-lasting durability.
+With better safety regulations, you get better qualified, better-skilled workers who, in turn, make higher quality products.
 When people have a job they believe in, they work better, they take pride in their jobs, which means better products on a whole.
 The Made in USA tag means made with quality.

 9. Creates Jobs

 Buying American goods creates jobs.
 Companies that start up in the USA need people to fill positions, so when more people shop, dine, or pay for services from American companies, they need people to work.
 This creates jobs.
 As people continue to support domestic goods and services, these jobs will stay here instead of shipping them off to another country.
 This leads us to #10.

 When you support local manufacturers, it keeps these companies here in America, meaning the jobs will stay around for future generations.
 The more jobs that go overseas means a tougher job market for later generations.
 It will be harder to find good-paying jobs, or there will be such stiff competition for jobs then pay could decrease; therefore, it would eventually start to weaken the local economy.

 Helping to keep local manufacturers, local service providers, and such will help future generations find meaningful, quality employment.

 Following along with the previous two, when you shop for domestic goods and services, you not only help to create jobs but also save existing jobs.
 Much like number 10, supporting American-made products keeps these jobs going.
 If you happened to read our article on American-made flags, you know that when you purchase any of those products on our list, you help to keep those flag makers working.

 More orders for American-made products maintain job security.
 If people completely stopped buying goods or services where you work, then your job would suffer.
 Let’s help to keep American workers going by purchasing American products whenever we can.